Jorunn Bjarnadottir: Family

 Jórunn Bjarnadóttir is the daughter of Björn who settled Bjarnarfjörðr in North-Western Iceland.
 He is described as being both highly-born and very wealthy (stórættaður maður og auðigr að fé).
 Jórunn's mother is a woman named Ljúfa, although no further description is given.
 However, Jana K. Schulman in her article "Make Me a Match: Motifs of Betrothal in the Sagas of the Icelanders." suggests that in the sagas, successful relationships are portrayed as being composed of partners of equal status and standing.
 This would then indicate that Ljúfa would have come from a similar background as husband, Björn.

-She is the mother of two sons, Thorleikr and Bárðr, and two daughters, Hallgerðr longbrók and Þuríðr.
+Bjarnadottir is the mother of two sons, Thorleikr and Bárðr, and two daughters, Hallgerðr longbrók and Þuríðr.
 She is the grandmother of Bolli Thorleiksson who features prominently throughout the later half of Laxdœla saga.

 Characteristics

-She is initially described in Laxdœla saga as "a good-looking woman, very proud, and no less clever.
+Bjarnadottir is initially described in Laxdœla saga as "a good-looking woman, very proud, and no less clever.
 She was considered the best match in the entire West Fjords."
 Following her marriage to Höskuldr, it became apparent that in addition to her cleverness, she was also skillful and experienced, although at times headstrong.